 At first, I wasn’t going to share this iced tea recipe since it’s so darn easy.
 I thought everyone was doing this sort of thing…

-But, while I was at the grocery store this week, I saw a few shoppers with jugs of iced tea in their carts and thought, maybe not?
+However, while at the grocery store this week, I saw several shoppers with jugs of iced tea in their carts which tells me, maybe not?

 So, here I am sharing this super simple way to make iced tea for much, much less than store bought.
 It’s also a good way to reduce wasteful packaging.